 Usually, at this time of the year, I’d be all about embracing the back-to-school fee.
 My thoughts would turn to finding ways to enjoy the last of the summer weather while putting foundations in place for winter.
 However, I’m a little distracted from such things at present.
 I’m spending half of each week helping my parents declutter in preparation for downsizing.
 It’s a move I’m sure that will prove to have lasting benefits for the whole family.
 But right now life does seem to be made up of boxes of random objects, photos of people no one recognises and hundreds of mugs.

-But there’s always something that can be learnt from any situation (working on my Pollyanna attitude…) and finding a way to do all my work in 3 and half days has been a useful experience into looking at what matters.
+so I’m working on my Pollyanna attitude.
+In any situation, I can learn something.
+Finding a way to do all my work in 3 and half days has been a useful experience in looking at what matters.
 I’ve also realised that it’s possible to be more productive when you’re both busy and short of time.
 It means that you have to be well organised.
-And know that every minute spent being distracted is another minute later you’ll be working.
+For every distraction, add a minute onto your finish time.

 Work out what you actually need to do

-Focus on the things that must be done.
+Your focus is that for which completion is a must.
 Particularly the type of things that you know needs working on but usually gets put off until the next day.
 Ignore the things that aren’t really important.
-The types of thing that can be put off for a few weeks without creating extra work.
+You know the tasks that won’t come close to mattering if they undone.
 Then look at the number of days available to you work by week and separate out the work.
-Don’t get distracted by creating a multicolour schedule.
+Creating a multicolour schedule should not distract you.
 Go minimalist and just allocate the work to the time and then do it.

 Tidy as you go